usef-kh/EC-523-Deep-Learning-Project/README.md

 ## Installation

-To install this project, just clone this repo to your local machine
+To install this project:
+- clone this repo to your local machine
+- create a conda env using <code>requirements.txt</code>

 ## Running